 Ref: Trips and Visits Policy Type: Policy

-Version: 08 Owner: Headteacher
+Version: 09 Owner: Headteacher

-Date: March 2024 Status: Curriculum Committee Approved
+Date: March 2025 Status: Curriculum Committee Approved

-- 5.3.35 Report accidents and near-misses in accordance with RIDDOR and using the accident/incident reporting procedure in the Health and Safety policy (KSMAT/STAT/013).
+- 5.3.35 Stop an activity (provider or school led) at the first appropriate opportunity if it is causing a concern such intervention needs to ensure that it does not put pupils at greater risk. - 5.3.36 Report accidents and near-misses in accordance with RIDDOR and using the accident/incident reporting procedure in the Health and Safety policy (KSMAT/STAT/013).
 The Trip Leader must keep parental permission slips until the conclusion of the trip.
 If there has been a major incident on the trip permission slips must be kept from the DOB of the student plus 25 years for all students on the trip.
-Under these circumstances all slips and documentation must be passed by the visit leader to the EVC at the earliest convenient opportunity. - 5.3.36 Evaluate all aspects of the visit in terms of safety, logistics and learning outcomes and up-date risk assessments to take into account any accidents/incidents, site changes or other issues.
+Under these circumstances all slips and documentation must be passed by the visit leader to the EVC at the earliest convenient opportunity. - 5.3.37 Evaluate all aspects of the visit in terms of safety, logistics and learning outcomes and up-date risk assessments to take into account any accidents/incidents, site changes or other issues.